juhp/fbrnch/README.md

 you can select one using `--target`.
 They can be listed with `fbrnch sidetags`.

-After parallel building you can create a Bodhi update from the sidetag.
+After parallel building completes, you can create a Bodhi update from the sidetag.

 It is also possible to build a package in parallel across branches and push them to Bodhi.